damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 #### Changed detection of the operating system init

-When running `gitlab-ctl reconfigure` omnibus-gitlab needs to decide if system is using SysV init, Upstart or Systemd so it can install `gitlab-runsvdir` service.
+When running `gitlab-ctl reconfigure` omnibus-gitlab needs to decide if the system is using SysV init, Upstart or Systemd so it can install the `gitlab-runsvdir` service.

 Prior to this version, this decision was being done by looking at the platform and version of the OS and what the default init for that system was.